ericzrinsky/discogs/case_study.md

 ### Gather Data Resources

-Before we can create a relational database, we need to gather datasets (or tables) that will populate it.
-To begin, we'll start with my own personal record collection logged in [Discogs](https://www.discogs.com/user/ericmz23/collection).
-Click the "Export" link in the navbar.
+In order to construct a relational database, we need datasets (or tables) to populate it.
+It may seem counter-intuitive, but to generate a playlist that exposes me to music I'm unlikely to know, I determined that I needed to start with my own musical affinity data.
+Plus, this was easy to come by since I have [catalogued my entire record collection](https://www.discogs.com/user/ericmz23/collection) on the **Discogs** website.
+To export a personal collection on Discogs, log in  and click the "Export" link in the navbar.

 ![Discogs - Collection Screen](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i3.png "Discogs")